Moughtari7/alx-system_engineering-devops/0x01-shell_permissions/README.md

 15-symbolic_link_permissions - Write a script that changes the owner and the group owner of the file _hello to betty and holberton respectively.
 The file _hello is in the working directory The file _hello is a symbolic link

-16-if_only - Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume.
+16-if_only - Write a script that changes the owner of the file hello to betty only if it is owned by the user betty.
 The file hello will be in the working directory

 100-Star_Wars - Write a script that will play the StarWars IV episode in the terminal.